 11. Ann Veronica Jannsens Rose (2007) Installation with spotlights and artificial haze

-Ann Veronica Jannsen’s Rose installation uses the combination of beams of light and fog to give a cinematic space-time experiences that feel almost like altered states of consciousness or beyond.
+Ann Veronica Jannsen's Rose installation uses the combination of beams of light and fog to give cinematic space-time experiences that feel almost like altered states of consciousness or beyond.

 12. Brigitte Kowanz Light Steps (1990-2013) Fluorescent lamps, dimensions variable

-Anthony McCall has been a leading figure of using light as a sculptural vehicle.
+Anthony McCall has been a leading figure in using light as a sculptural vehicle.
 In You and I, Horizontal, this 3d light installation invites the viewer to interact – around, into and through – with light.